thedavidhk/c3pg/README.md

 # c3pg (C++ Playground)

-*c3pg* (**C** **P**lus **P**lus **P**lay**G**round) is a command-line tool designed to simplify the process of creating, managing, and running C++ project sandboxes.
-Inspired by Rust's `cargo`, it aims to make setting up quick C++ test projects as easy and efficient as possible, even when working with external dependencies.
+*c3pg* (**C** **P**lus **P**lus **P**lay**G**round) is a command-line tool designed to simplify the process of creating, managing, and running C++ projects.
+Inspired by Rust's `cargo`, it aims to make setting up C++ projects as easy and efficient as possible, even when working with external dependencies.

 While C++ development often involves managing complex build systems like CMake and dependency managers like Conan, `c3pg` abstracts these details, allowing you to focus on writing and testing